searchspring/snap/packages/snap-preact-components/src/components/Atoms/RecommendationResultTracker/readme.md

 # RecommendationResultTracker

 Adds impression, render and click beacon tracking to an individual result.
+NOTE this is intended to be used with the RecommendationProfileTracker.
+See examples below.

 ## Usage